-Local residents and Aboriginal groups and their members have also expressed interest in the proposed Project's potential effects from noise and vibration.
+Local residents and Indigenous groups and their members have also expressed interest in the proposed Project's potential effects from noise and vibration.
 These groups' comments during the engagement and consultation process have provided insights into traditional, ecological, or community knowledge, which is defined as a body of knowledge built up by a group of people through generations of living in close contact with nature.
 This includes unique knowledge about the local environment, how it functions, and its characteristic ecological relationships.
 Community knowledge provided by local trappers and cattle ranchers indicate that a quiet environment is important to their livelihoods.
 They anticipate an increase in noise as a result of the proposed Project.
-Traditional knowledge suggests that a quiet, peaceful environment is important to Aboriginal groups, and that noise and vibrations may negatively affect Aboriginal and non-Aboriginal use and enjoyment of the land and environment, and disrupt wildlife and livestock.
-A local outfitter noted that noise/human activity related to power line construction and wildlife may be a problem during fall hunting (Appendix 3.1.3C).
+Traditional knowledge suggests that a quiet, peaceful environment is important to Indigenous groups, and that noise and vibrations may negatively affect Indigenous and non-Indigenous use and enjoyment of the land and environment, and disrupt wildlife and livestock.
+A local outfitter noted that noise/human activity related to power line construction and wildlife may be a problem during fall hunting (Appendix A3.1.3C to the Application).